leobudima/elogii-blog/content/7-last-mile-delivery-solutions-to-scale-your-operations.md

 For instance, Amazon's last-mile delivery was one of the first that adjusted to the changes.

-They were the first to offer same-day delivery on over 10 million items to Prime members.
+They were the first to offer [**same-day delivery on over 10 million items**](https://techcrunch.com/2019/06/03/amazon-says-over-10-million-items-are-now-available-for-one-day-shipping/) to Prime members.

 So, it’s safe to say that optimizing last-mile delivery logistics is crucial if you want to keep up with the competition.
-And if you want to know how to compete with Amazon delivery.
+And if you want to know [**how to compete with Amazon delivery**](https://elogii.com/blog/how-to-compete-with-amazon-delivery/ "how to compete with Amazon delivery").

 That’s why we made this list of tactics that can help you.
 Each solution is designed to grow your delivery.